CodingFlow/rating-service-dotnet/README.md

 # Introduction

-The backend and infrastructure for a prototype full-stack C#, Preact web application deployed on Azure AKS using modern tools.
+The backend and infrastructure for a reference architecture prototype full-stack C#, Preact web application deployed on Azure AKS using modern tools.
 This project primarily focuses on architectural design, implementation, and tools that can be leveraged for enterprise-grade applications.

 The frontend repository lives here: https://github.com/CodingFlow/rating-app